 Yes!
 Children are welcomed and encouraged in worship services.
 If needed, we offer special “worship bags” full of quiet, fun activities to keep little ones engaged during worship.
 The worship bags include quiet toys, coloring materials, puzzles and more.
-We also have a special “children’s moment” during worship.
+We also have a special children’s moment during worship.
 We do have a nursery that is staffed each and every week for children ages birth through kindergarten if your child is more comfortable being in the nursery.
 However, we cannot state strongly enough that children are welcome in worship.
 We do not expect them to behave like little adults—wiggles and whispers are expected!

 Every Sunday, we have people who worship in jeans, and people who can’t imagine coming to church in anything other than a suit and tie.
 Whichever you prefer, you will not be alone, and you will be warmly welcomed.